chef-boneyard/chef-web-docs-2016/includes_plugin_knife/includes_plugin_knife_eucalyptus_image_list.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``image list`` argument is used to list of images from the |eucalyptus| environment, listed by ID, kernel ID, architecture, and location.
+Use the ``image list`` argument to list of images from the |eucalyptus| environment, listed by ID, kernel ID, architecture, and location.